About Configuring Destinations in Internet Access Rules

 • Composite destinations do not accept private non-routable IP addresses.

-• Destinations accept valid public IP addresses and CIDR blocks.
+• Destinations accept valid public IP addresses, CIDR blocks, or wildcard masks.

 Ports